Christine Darby // Published: May 2017 // Updated: August 2024

 Finding the Right Help

 A professional ad manager or agency can help identify and manage issues, but just like with SEO, you must fully vet providers.
-The rapid proliferation of ad management companies or individuals claiming expertise in PPC without adequate qualifications is a real issue—at the very least, look for recognized certifications.
+The rapid proliferation of agencies and freelancers claiming expertise in PPC without adequate qualifications is a real issue—at the very least, look for recognized certifications.
+And look for a smart partner that understands the importance of holistic strategy and why search experience optimization, or SXO, is just as important for your brand.

 SEO and SEM Marketing Together